 - Alumni Circle on Data Cooperation, September 2020 - see HERE the minutes of our digital kick-off workshop

-- Alumni Conference "Solving globals challenges through data cooperation", March 2021, the Call for Abstracts will be published soon
+- Alumni Conference "Solving globals challenges through data cooperation", March 2021.
+Call for Abstracts

 Resources for data management

 - With your input from the Online Survey, we compiled HERE a list of data repositories and portals, which are relevant for research data of ZMT Alumni and staff.
 More data repositories for different disciplines: https://www.nature.com/sdata/policies/repositories